tonylubin/JS---Aliens-Game-OOP/README.md

 The project is a game based loosely around space invaders.
 I decided to style it around battleships, with dynamically generated HTML via JS, utilising a CSS GRID as a template for the placement of the ships that acts as 'co-ordinates' for random targeting(shooting of ship).

-A CLASS for the actual game was used with methods for boardgame generation, winner checking and game update status A CLASS for the ships was used then initialised the different ships with parameters for name, colour, points and position(s) to place on board
+A CLASS for the actual game was used with methods for boardgame generation, winner checking and game update status.

+A CLASS for the ships was used then initialised the different ships(objects) with parameters for name, colour, points and position(s) to place on board

 Able to restart the game without having to refresh the page Utilised a JS switch case and the DOM to handle the points scoring based on ship Id.